-Flavour elements that dominate merlot wines are black fruit (black-haired) and dried fruit (plum, fig).
-Furthermore, especially spicy (licorice), animal and earthy (forest smell) elements emerge.
+Black fruit and dried fruit (plum, fig).
+Spices, animal and earthy elements emerge.

-The merlot grape gives very typical, soft and powerful wines, which can also ripen very well.
+Merlot on the right bank give soft and powerful wines.
+Most merlot wines can be cellared very well and can age for decades.
 Where cabernet sauvignon stands for peasantness and strength, merlot stands for softness and elegance.

 The best Bordeaux wines can be followed in both the qualification of the left bank and the right bank wines, although of course there is contention.

 On the left bank the best wines are the premier cru wines Chateau Margaux, Chateau Latour, Chateau Mouton Rothschild, Chateau Lafite Rothschild and Chateau Haut Brion.

 On the right bank, the best wines in the St. Emillion are the Premiers Grands Crus Classés A wines Château Angelus, Château Ausone, Château Cheval Blanc and Château Pavie.
 And in the Pomerol, it's Chateau Petrus and Chateau Le Pin.